Retail & hospitality reopens from 26th April 2021. More detailed information here.

 You are strongly advised to check before you visit any establishment within the Falkirk area over the coming weeks.
 Find out what's open in the area here.

 Falkirk Town Centre

 Falkirk has a fully pedestrianised town centre and two large shopping centres, the Howgate and Callendar Square, offering a diverse and exciting experience for visitors and residents alike.
-The exstensive retail offering will allow you to enjoy a great selection of independent boutiques, specialty stores and gift shops, as well as high street regulars and fashion favourites.
+The exstensive retail offering will allow you to enjoy a great selection of independent boutiques, speciality stores and gift shops, as well as high street regulars and fashion favourites.
 For a full list of shops within Falkirk town centre click here.

 If you are visiting The Kelpies or the The Falkirk Wheel make sure you pop in to the town centre where a wide selection of coffee shops, bistros, bars and restaurants will keep you refreshed day or night.
 The town centre heritage trail and Falkirk Town Hall will also keep you occupied, with the FTH offering comedy, drama, music and family orientated events.

 Nearby Central Retail Park also has a fantastic mix of leading national retailers, a 12 screen cinema and restaurants.
 We weren't lying when we said there is lots to see and do in Falkirk's Town Centre.

 Bo'ness Town Centre

 Bo’ness is a beautiful town on the banks of the river Forth, steeped in history and folklore, where a warm welcome awaits you.